 - During dehydration, increase intake of fluids

-Visiting a doctor is imminent in case of any kind of fainting as it will underline the trigger for such spells.
+Visiting the best heart hospital in Delhi is imminent in case of any kind of fainting as it will underline the trigger for such spells.
 If fainting is related to heart rhythm irregularity, doctors can gauge the same through regular monitoring and suggest a treatment plan which could involve implantation of devices like pacemakers or defibrillators.

 Checkout the best Cardiologist in India.